-If you live in the Northeast, you know this month has been a nonstop roller coaster of deceivingly nice weather, surprise snowstorms, and magical 40-degree, five-hour temperature transitions.
-Translation: It's just spring doing her usual thing.
+If you live in the Northeast, you know spring is typically a nonstop roller coaster of deceivingly nice weather, surprise snowstorms, and magical 40-degree, five-hour temperature transitions.
+And at the other end of all that madness?
+Allergy season.

 And this isn't just something to shrug off.
 The Asthma and Allergy Foundation of America estimates that a whopping 50 million Americans suffer from nasal allergies.
 This time of year has gotten so intense that people are actually calling the spring allergy season the "pollen vortex."